Markakd/DirtyCred/README.md

 ## Online Resource

 We provide two VMs for testing [CVE-2021-4154](https://github.com/Markakd/CVE-2021-4154).
-Each connection to the VM has 10 minitues timeout (i.e. the VM will be shutdown after being connected for 10 minitues).
+Each connection to the VM has 10 minitues timeout (i.e. the VM will be shutdown after being connected for 10 minutes).
 Each connection will get a fresh VM, everything stored before will be reset.
 When accessing the VM, please login the system with `low` user whose password is `low`.
 Please compile the exploit code (named `exp.c`) then launch the attack.

 ### How to connect to VMs